EFTEC/CacheOne/README.md

 # Version

+* 2.9 2022-03-12
+  * Cleared some references and added type hinting to the code.
+  * In Redis: invalidateAll() does not delete all the server if there is a schema.
+  * in PdoOne: set() does not crash in PHP 8.1 if the catalog is null.
 * 2.8 2022-02-10
   * Added a new provider PdoOne (Pdo / Database).
   * Dropped support for PHP 7.1 and lower.
-If you can use PHP 2.7 if you want support.
+If you want to use an old version of this library then you can stay with the version 2.7.
 - 2.7 2021-06-13
   * method get() used by provider, never needed the family/group, so it is removed.
 It is the last version for 2.7
 - 2.6.1 2021-06-12